THYROTROPIN

 THYROTROPIN is a human thyroid-stimulating hormone (TSH).
 THYROTROPIN is indicated for use as an adjunctive diagnostic tool for serum thyroglobulin (Tg) testing with or without radioiodine imaging in the follow-up of patients with well-differentiated thyroid cancer who have previously undergone thyroidectomy.

 THYROTROPIN injection contains recombinant human thyroid-stimulating hormone (TSH).
-It works by stimulating the remaining thyroid tissue to take up iodine which is important for radioiodine imaging.
+It works by stimulating the remaining thyroid tissue to take up iodine, which is essential for radioiodine imaging.
 It also stimulates the production of thyroglobulin and thyroid hormones if any thyroid tissue is left.
 These hormones can be measured in your blood.

 Do not self-administer.
 THYROTROPIN should be used by physicians knowledgeable in managing patients with thyroid cancer.
 THYROTROPIN should be administered intramuscularly only.
 THYROTROPIN should not be administered intravenously.
 It is also unknown whether THYROTROPIN can cause fetal harm when administered to a pregnant woman or can affect reproductive capacity.
 THYROTROPIN should be given to a pregnant woman only if needed.
 Caution should be exercised when THYROTROPIN is administered to a nursing woman.
 THYROTROPIN can’t be used in children as safety and effectiveness in paediatric patients have not been established.